-Contractors are responsible for constructing, repairing, adjusting, and demolishing buildings and other constructed structures in California.
-Carrying out this work legally requires a license and a failure to obtain this license can lead to charges under California Business and Professions Code Section 7028: Contracting Without a License.
+Contractors are responsible for constructing, repairing, adjusting, and demolishing buildings and other structures in California.
+Carrying out this work legally requires a license.
+A failure to obtain this license can lead to charges under California Business and Professions Code Section 7028: Contracting Without a License.

 The Simmrin Law Group can help you go over the details of BPC 7028 charges right here.
 Consider the repercussions for a contracting without a license conviction and the applications of this charge in the court system today.

 Individuals in California are only allowed to work as contractors if they have a contractor’s license in good standing.
 This means that, according to BPC 7028, individuals can face criminal charges for working as contractors if they do not have a contractor’s license.
 Similarly, they can face charges if they have a suspended contractor’s license.

 Contractor’s licenses may be suspended if a contractor:

 - Is arrested for a crime “substantially related” to contracting activities